When Does Predictive Inverse Dynamics Outperform Behavior Cloning?: Experiments

-\textbf{3D world. } For a complex environment under real-world conditions, we constructed a dataset comprising human gameplay demonstrations within a modern 3D video game titled "Bleeding Edge", developed by Ninja Theory, for the "Dojo" practice level.
-The player observes video frames from the third-person perspective.
-To facilitate efficient learning, we first process video frames using a pre-trained image encoder to obtain embeddings before passing these embeddings to the networks of each algorithm (similar to~\citet{schafervisual}).
-In our experiments, we use the pre-trained ViT-B/16 Theia vision encoder~\citep{shang2024theia}.
-As actions, the player controls the x- and y-movement of the camera and the controlled character with continuous actions $[-1, 1]^4$.
-The camera orientation directly affects the agent’s movement, introducing a complex coupling of actions and perception.
-State transitions occur asynchronously at 30 FPS, requiring real-time inference, and exhibit stochasticity and visual artifacts due to the game's deployment on a remote server in a distant cloud region.
-Within the environment we consider a task we refer to as "Tour" that consists of $\sim$36 seconds of precise navigation with 11 milestones, testing the agents' capability to steer and stay on track while avoiding obstacles and reacting at objects of interests (see \Cref{fig:xbox_highlight_result}a for visualization of some milestones and \Cref{app:tour-env-details} for the complete list).
+\textbf{3D world.} To evaluate under realistic conditions, we construct a dataset of human demonstrations in the Dojo practice level of the modern 3D video game \emph{Bleeding Edge}, developed by Ninja Theory.
+Observations are third-person video frames that are encoded using a pretrained vision model before being passed to BC or PIDM.
+We use the pretrained ViT-B/16 Theia encoder~\citep{shang2024theia}.
+The player controls character and camera movement through continuous actions in $[-1,1]^4$.
+The camera orientation directly affects the agent’s movement, introducing a complex coupling of perception and navigation.
+State transitions occur asynchronously at 30 FPS, requiring real-time inference, and exhibit random latency and visual artifacts due to deployment on a remote cloud server.
+We consider the \emph{Tour} task that evaluates navigation accuracy, obstacle avoidance, and interaction with points of interest across $\sim$36-second with 11 milestones to complete (see \Cref{app:xbox_details} for details).

-\textbf{Model architecture. } In the fully observable 2D navigation environment, we train MLP networks for the encoder and policy networks of BC and PIDM, and use $k=1$ for PIDM.
-In contrast, the complex 3D world task is partially observable with inputs being video frames that are first being processed by a pre-trained vision encoder.
-The policy then receives a stack of vision encoder embeddings for three frames spanning one second to approximate a single state.
-BC and PIDM policies are then conditioned on these stacked representations for the current state and, in the case of PIDM, for the future state.
-To leverage the representational benefits of multi-step IDM~\citep{lamb2023guaranteed,koul2023pclast}, we train the PIDM policy using $k\in\{1, 6, 11, 16, 21, 26\}$ for this task and additionally condition the PIDM policy network on a one-hot encoding of $k$.
-During evaluation, we query the PIDM policy and state predictor with $k=1$.
-We further motivate and discuss our choice of $k$ at training and evaluation time in \Cref{app:toy_sensitivity_k}.
-For BC and PIDM, we use the $tanh$ activation function on the action logits to get actions in the desired $[-1, 1]$ range.
+\textbf{Model architecture.} In the fully observable 2D navigation environment, we use MLPs for the BC policy network and for the PIDM encoder and policy networks.
+We use $k=1$ for PIDM.
+The 3D environment is partially observable, so we use the vision embeddings from three frames spanning the previous second to approximate a single state.
+BC conditions on the representations of the current state, whereas the PIDM policy additionally conditions on the representations of a predicted future state and a one-hot encoding of $k$.
+Following prior work on multi-step IDMs~\citep{lamb2023guaranteed,koul2023pclast}, PIDM is trained with $k \in \{1,6,11,16,21,26\}$ and evaluated with $k=1$ (see \Cref{app:toy_sensitivity_k} for discussion on choice of $k$).
+For both BC and PIDM, action logits are passed through $\tanh$ activations to enforce the $[-1,1]$ action range.